AI Search Assistant Guide

 Instruct the Assistant to: List sources

-It will respond with a list of active, authenticated SearchProviders.
-It can discuss not-authenticated sources with the user, but can't search them until the user logs in using the profile icon.
+The Assistant responds with a list of active, authenticated SearchProviders.
+It can discuss unauthenticated sources with the user, but can't search them until the user logs in using the profile icon.

 Describing Sources

 The description for each SearchProvider is stored in the description field.
-This is used to provide background information to the assistant about the source - including what type of information can be found there, what language(s) are supported, if NOT is supported, and more.
-The Assistant will share this information with the user on demand.
+It provides background to the Assistant — what information is available, supported languages, whether NOT is supported, and so on.
+The Assistant shares this information with the user on demand.

-The SearchProvider.config item should be populated with a detailed instruction set which helps the LLM use the source.
+The SearchProvider.config item should hold a detailed instruction set that helps the LLM use the source.
 This information is not directly shared with the user.

 For example, a cloud storage service like M365 OneDrive: